-We all tried to paint a similar motif but it became dirty for me.
-Joseph commented that the buildings in the background were too dark and I tried to lighten them, but it was difficult to do that afterwards.
-Well, that’s how you learn, by making mistakes.
+We tried to paint a similar motif but it turned out dirty.
+Joseph commented that the buildings in the background were too dark and I tried to lighten them but it was difficult in retrospect.

-This has been a great trip, seeing a master at work and meeting such wonderful people from all over the world.
+This has been an amazing journey, seeing a master at work and at the same time meeting such wonderful people from all over the world.

 Thank you Angela and Joseph for making this possible!